Holy Cross is a parish church in the Diocese of Durham. Founded in 1220, it is a Grade 1 Listed building. Our patron saint is Hilda, Abbess of Whitby.

 We have recently had a large grant from English Heritage which enabled us to carry out essential repairs, and more noticeably have the stained glass windows cleaned and repaired.
 What a lovely sight they are nowadays!

-Decorating the Church for Harvest and Christmas are joyous occasions involving members of the congregation, and always follwed by delicious refreshments.
+Decorating the Church for Harvest and Christmas are joyous occasions involving members of the congregation, and always followed by delicious refreshments.

 The Parish Hall nearby is used regularly by many groups including Brownies, Toddlers and Tai Chi, and for occasional events such as the Advent Brunch, a Craft Fair Christmas Fair.